Getting your Trinity Audio player ready...

 Here’s How to Whip Up the Magic:

-1. Prep the Broth: In a large pot, combine the dashi, soy sauce, and mirin.
+1. Prep the Broth: Combine the dashi, soy sauce, and mirin in a large pot.
 Let it simmer gently, allowing the flavors to mingle beautifully.

 2. Noodle Time: In another pot, boil the udon noodles as per the packet instructions.
 Once done, drain and set aside.

-3. Veggies Galore: In the simmering broth, add the carrots.
+3. Veggies Galore: Add the carrots to the simmering broth.
 If you’re using mushrooms or other veggies, toss them in, too.
-Cook until they’re just tender.
+Cook until they’re tender.

 4. Almost There: Add the spinach or bok choy to the pot.
 They’ll wilt quickly, so keep an eye out!